 There are two facets of reuse, reuse of other’s code and, designing your code to be reused by others.
 Make sure to do both.
 One exception is when the component is fundamental to your business—don’t outsource a core function, common or not.

 Extrapolation of times for the hundred-yard dash shows that a man can run a mile in under three minutes.
 (100m/1600m)

 — Frederick P. Brooks, Jr., The Mythical Man-Month (Ch.
 8)

 Smaller projects and systems are often straightforward for individuals to understand and reason about.
 It often makes sense to use a rapid-development language with a minimum of overhead and drudgery involved.
-Typically this allows the developer to skip type-definition and low-level programming tasks such as manual memory allocation.
+Typically this allows the developer to skip type-definition, low-level programming tasks such as manual memory allocation, and compilation steps.
 Code is often structured using a procedural paradigm for sake of simplicity.
-These choices maximize developer productivity early on, but start to “show cracks” of strain if and when the project grows.
+These choices maximize developer productivity early on, but start to “show cracks” of strain if/when/as the project grows.